wasmCloud/wasmcloud.com/community/2023-09-20-community-meeting.md

 - RFC: Separating out RPC events onto a diff topic rather than cloud events - refactor to the Rust host, we do not have the wasmbus RPC EVT events being published for every single event: https://github.com/wasmCloud/wasmCloud/issues/664
 - Now, you can see the status of all invocations.
 - Main point is to be able to create an aggregate metric — all invocations that failed and succeeded over time.
 We can start to see trends.
-- In particular, See whether you’re succeeding over time — % of successful requests etc.
+- In particular, see whether you’re succeeding over time — % of successful requests etc.
 - Similar to service mesh - delivered straight over NATS.
 - Implementing Prometheus metrics in wasmCloud:
   - Already have OTEL support for tracing - nice to get that data.
-  - Some of the things missing; accuracy.
-Historical comparison.
+  - Some of the things missing; accuracy and historical comparison.
   - Rust Host lost some of that introspection.
   - Info on number of actors providers invocations that have a particular provider or actor.
   - Interesting summary stats around specific resource usage: so we can more accurately scale actors up and down.
-  - Provider exposing metrics - counter for number of 500s/400s = pretty common = want to be able to do the same thing in wasmCoud.
+  - Provider exposing metrics - counter for number of 500s/400s is pretty common.
+We want to be able to do the same thing in wasmCoud.
   - Some work to do to decide how, but this is where we’re leaning.
   - [Observability and metrics RFC](https://github.com/wasmCloud/wasmCloud/issues/664) - please get involved if you have expertise - we’re excited to hear your opinions and experiences.
   - Check out the recording for the full discussion.